Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

 where

-\end{assumption} This condition indeed implies that $\dim_{\mathrm{B}}\mathcal{H}=\dim_{\mathrm{H}}\mathcal{H}=\kappa$, and is commonly used in fractal geometry to ensure the trajectory is regular enough so that the Hausdorff dimension is equivalent to the box-counting dimension and so we can use the covering number techniques~\citep[Theorem 5.7]{mattila1999geometry}.
+\end{assumption} This so-called Ahlfors regularity is often used in fractal geometry to ensure the set is regular enough so that the Hausdorff dimension is equivalent to the box-counting dimension \cite[Theorem 5.7]{mattila1999geometry}.
+That is, under this assumption, we have $\dim_{\text{box}}\mathcal{W}=\dim_{\text{haus}}\mathcal{W}=\kappa$.
+As a result, we can use the covering number techniques.
+Recall that $\mathcal{W}$ is a collection of sample paths of the solution to SDE \eqref{eq:fbm-sde}, and thus we have $\kappa\geq 1$ as well.